SciTools/iris/docs/iris/src/userguide/cube_maths.rst

 fundamental arithmetic operations such as addition, subtraction, division and multiplication can be applied directly to any cube.

-Calculating the difference between two cubes
+Calculating the Difference Between Two Cubes
 --------------------------------------------

 Let's load some air temperature which runs from 1860 to 2100::